statnmap/hugo-statnmap-theme/README.md

 Thanks to

+- [Digitalcraftsman](//github.com/digitalcraftsman/hugo-icarus-theme) for the original Hugo-icarus-theme
-- [Ruipeng Zhang](https://github.com/ppoffice) for creating this theme
+- [Ruipeng Zhang](//github.com/ppoffice) for creating this theme
 - [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project